fdb/enigmeta/about/index.md

 ---
 <img src="/media/img/frederik-de-bleser.jpg" alt="Frederik De Bleser" class="float-right" style="padding-bottom: 20px; position: relative; top: -44px;" />

 I'm Frederik De Bleser.
-I work as a PhD student at <a href="http://www.sintlucasantwerpen.be/">Sint Lucas Antwerpen</a>.
+I'm a PhD researcher at <a href="http://www.sintlucasantwerpen.be/">Sint Lucas Antwerpen</a>.
 I develop <a href="http://nodebox.net/">NodeBox</a>, an application for creating generative design.

 You can read my Curriculum Vitae in <a href="/cv/">English</a> or <a href="/cv/nederlands.html">Dutch</a>.